videlais/learning-react/chapter11/index.md

 In the above code, the component `<AnotherComponent>` *does* use the context.
 It can import the context the same as `<App>` did.
 However, internally, things are different now.

 Earlier in the tree (in `<App>`), a **Provider** was used.
 This set *value* for the context.
-Any children that subscribe to the context (call *React.createContext()*) *after* a **Provider** is used become subscribers to the value.
+Any children that subscribe to the context (call **React.createContext()**) *after* a **Provider** is used become subscribers to the value.

 **Note:** If a **Provider** was used in this component, it would then become the "provider" for its own children, overwriting the current *value* with its own.

 The above class also uses different *.contextType*.
 There is a line after the class but before it is exported.
 This augments the class with a new property, *contextType*, and sets its value to the context.

 Using such a line may seem strange, but this changes the *class*, not an instance of it.
-Using something like `this.contextType = MyContext` would not work -- it would change the object, not the class itself.
+Using something like `this.contextType = MyContext` would not work.
+It would change the object, not the class itself.

 ### Static Class Contexts

-Babel supports using the keyword `static` for class fields in JavaScript ES6.
+JavaScript ES6 supports using the keyword `static` for class fields.
 A context can thus be set as "static" to the class itself, avoiding the issue with instances.

 ```javascript
 import React, { Component } from 'react';